Initial Appearance Court (In-Custody)

 These Courts incorporate increased supervision and monitoring by the Court, Adult Probation Department and treatment

-In FY2011, Drug Court held status conferences three times per week and non-witness violation hearings every other afternoon.
+In FY2012, Drug Court held status conferences five times per week and non-witness violation hearings every Thursday afternoon.

-In FY2011, over 8,000 drug court status conferences were held with an average of 65 probationers each session.
+In FY2012, over 7,397 drug court status conferences were held with an average of 40 probationers each session.

 return to top